particle-iot/docs/src/content/datasheets/wi-fi/p2-migration-guide.md

 On Gen 2 devices (STM32F205), most pins are 5V tolerant.
 This is not the case for Gen 3 (nRF52840) and the P2 (RTL872x).
 You must not exceed 3.3V on any GPIO pin, including ports such as serial, I2C, and SPI.

-### Pins A3 and A4
+### Pins A3, A4, and DAC (A6)

-Pins A3 (module pin 22) and A4 (module pin 21) do not exist on the P2.
+Pins A3 (module pin 22), A4 (module pin 21), DAC/A6 (module pin 24) do not exist on the P2 and are NC.

 You will need to use different pins if you are currently using these pins.

 ### SPI